ClojureBridge/drawing/curriculum/create-something.md

 4. draw background, then snowflake
 5. repeat 2 and 3, increasing y parameter

-In her application, the "changing state" is the y parameter only.
+In her application, the changing state is a y parameter.
-How she could increment y value by one?
+By the way, how she could increment y value by one?
 Yes, Clojure has `inc` function.
 This is the one she used.

 Here's what she did: